Ezequiel Tovar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in the league.
+- The Mets pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Mets' 4.62 team ERA ranks 23rd among all league pitching staffs.
+- The Mets have a 4.57 team ERA that ranks 21st across all league pitching staffs.

-- Mets pitchers combine to give up 70 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Mets allow the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Scherzer gets the start for the Mets, his eighth of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Verlander (2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched) makes the start for the Mets, his fifth of the season.

-- The righty last pitched on Sunday against the Cleveland Guardians, when he threw six scoreless innings while giving up three hits.
+- In his last appearance on Sunday against the Cleveland Guardians, the right-hander tossed eight innings, giving up one earned run while surrendering three hits.

-- In seven games this season, the 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .221 to opposing hitters.
+- In four games this season, the 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.